 The dining allowance represents the cost of one of the first-year dining plans through Penn Dining.
-For students who live at home with family, an allowance for some meals away from home is included.
+For students who live off-campus, an allowance for food purchases is included.
 Freshmen are required to participate in a meal plan during their first year of enrollment.

 The books and supplies allowance provides for the expected annual cost for textbooks and supplies.